shmsoft/FreeEed/README.md

 FreeEed is built with Tika, Lucene, and Solr and embodies best practices in Big Data.

-[FreeEedUI](https://github.com/markkerzner/FreeEedUI) is a companion project that allows the user to perform a legal review of FreeEed-processed data.

 ## To build the project

 If you are a developer, you can build the project from the source.